fieldtrip/website/development/integration.md

 ## Bugzilla - obsolete

 In the past we used [Bugzilla](http://www.bugzilla.org) as an "issue tracker".
 This allows to maintain and distribute to-do lists and supports the follow up communication with users that report problems or suggestions.
-Our bugzilla server is hosted at the DCCN and more details can be found [here](/bugzilla).
+Our bugzilla server is still online for reference and can be found at <http://bugzilla.fieldtriptoolbox.org>.

 ## Dokuwiki - obsolete